MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-process-sales-returns-cancellations.md

 > [!NOTE]
 > The bookkeeping aspects of sales returns, such as the payments to customers as reimbursement, is considered bookkeeping work and not described here.
 For more information, see [Managing Payables](payables-manage-payables.md).

-## To create a sales credit memo from a posted sales invoice
+## <a name="to-create-a-sales-credit-memo-from-a-posted-sales-invoice"></a>To create a sales credit memo from a posted sales invoice

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Posted Sales Invoices**, and then choose the related link.
 2. On the **Posted Sales Invoices** page, select the posted sales invoice that you want to reverse, choose the **Cancel** action, and then choose the **Create Corrective Credit Memo** action.